sanderkooger/Monorepo-AI-Powered/README.md

 ├── infrastructure/
 │   ├── ansible         # Configuration management
 │   └── opentofu        # Cloud provisioning
+├── .clinerules         # Repository-wide development standards
+├── .clinerules-architect # Architecture-specific rules
+├── AI_CONTEXT.md       # Infrastructure context
 └── turbo.json          # Build pipeline config
 ```

+### Preferred Way of Working

+- **Branching:** For new features, create a branch from the main branch.
+Use atomic commits within these branches to document changes effectively.
+- **Commits:** Ensure commits are small, focused, and descriptive to enhance the project's documentation through git history.

+## AI Implementation

+- **.clinerules:** Contains repository-wide development standards for code style, testing, documentation, and infrastructure practices. **Use this file to set standards that apply across all projects in the monorepo.**
+- **.clinerules-architect:** Specifies architecture-specific rules for design principles, documentation standards, and decision records. **Use this file to define architecture patterns and practices for the architect mode.**
+- **AI Context Files:** Use AI context files to provide additional context to AI tools.
+These files should be in the root of the project with additional files on a per-subproject basis in the respective directory.
+They can include:
+  - Project-specific guidelines
+  - Code snippets for reference
+  - Architectural decisions
+  - Any other relevant information for AI tools to understand the project better

+**Usage:**

+- **.clinerules:** Use this file to set standards that apply across all projects in the monorepo. **Ensure your code adheres to these standards for consistency and quality.**
+- **.clinerules-architect:** Use this file to define architecture patterns and practices for the architect mode. **This helps maintain architectural integrity across the project.**
+- **AI Context Files:** Use these files to provide context to AI tools. **Place them in the root of the project with additional files on a per-subproject basis in the respective directory.**

 ## Getting Started